wenijinew/eu.tmux/README.md

 Glamour.Tmux is a Tmux plugin.
 It aims to help Tmux user to simplify configurations, especially for theme configuration, customization, and *dynamic* theme generation.

+# What's NOT Glamour.Tmux

+Glamour.Tmux is not for Tmux layout or Tmux session management.
+Try [tmuxp](https://github.com/tmux-python/tmuxp) and [tmuxinator](https://github.com/tmuxinator/tmuxinator) instead.

 # Installation